Borislavsl/AutoCadPluginShowMessage/README.md

 In Autocad,  open a new drawing.
 In the command line enter NETLOAD and select the UninstallShowMessagePlugin.dll  from the folder ......\AutoCadShowMessagePlugin\UninstallShowMessagePlugin\bin\debug.
-The %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle folder, the panel with three buttons and the correcsponding macros are removed.
+The %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle folder, the panel with three buttons and the corresponding macros are removed.
 In this way the whole plugin is uninstalled.